-Together with Jaroo (Lee Van Cleef), a small-time conman and Santana (Iron Eyes Cody), an Apache leader, he sets out into the Mexican desert in search of the elusive treasure.
+Together with small-time conman and crusty prospector Jaroo (Lee Van Cleef) and Santana (Iron Eyes Cody), an Apache leader, he sets out into the Mexican desert in search of the elusive treasure.

 Director John Guillermin came unstuck with this Larry Cohen co-scripted western.